juanfresia/bash-junkie/_posts/2020-04-23-bash-conditionals.md

 }
 ```

-That's a simple silly program that takes tree arguments, checks the middle
+That's a simple silly program that takes three arguments, checks the middle
 one is `==` and then just does a `strcmp` between the other two arguments.
 Easy but powerful enough to cover our very first use case.